benjaminwolkchen/blog/content/post/package-management-on-linux/index.md

 I briefly mentioned Chocolatey, which has a larger collection of apps - some of them also commercial.

 ## The scary story about FLOSSing
+Many companies don't like it, if the community ships unofficial versions of the app in different packaging formats.

-The distribution specific package managers mostly only ship open source apps - they are like scoop.
+So the distribution specific package managers mostly only ship open source apps - they are like scoop.

 The Chocolatey equivalent would be Snap.
+Chocolatey ships a lot of "unofficial" versions of commercial software.

 ### Snapd
 Snap - or Snapd, or Snappy or Snapcraft - is a distribution independent package manager.